VimsecAu/kb/m365/baselines/powerplatform.md

 An inbound/outbound connection allowlist SHOULD be configured.

 <!--Policy: MS.POWERPLATFORM.3.2v1; Criticality: SHOULD -->
-- _Rationale:_ Depending on company needs an allowlist can be configured to allow cross tenant collaboration via connectors.
+- _Rationale:_ Depending on organisation needs an allowlist can be configured to allow cross tenant collaboration via connectors.
 - _Last modified:_ June 2023
-- Note: The allowlist may be empty if the company has no need for cross tenant collaboration.
+- Note: The allowlist may be empty if the organisation has no need for cross tenant collaboration.

 ### Resources